-Painting Wood Signs in general seems difficult so I decided to do some research on it.
+Painting Wood Signs, in general, seems difficult so I decided to do some research on it.
 Being new to painting signs I was wondering what are my options?
-I knew I didn’t need to be an expert, but wanted to ensure I wasn’t wasting my time or money; but yet still get the look I was wanting.
+I knew I didn’t need to be an expert but wanted to ensure I wasn’t wasting my time or money, but yet still get the look I was wanting.

 During my research most of the articles and YouTube videos I saw referred to painting the letters of the wood sign versus general painting.
-So I wanted to give you more information to help you out on general painting.
+So I wanted to give you more information to help you out with general painting.

 If you would like to know more about Paint Letters On Wood Signs you can see my article here “Painting Letters On Wood Signs 101“.